-`Flower and song' was the ancient Mexican Aztecs' metaphor for poetry.
-Their brilliant poetic tradition has remained relatively unknown, despite the pioneering work of recent scholars.
+Poetica 4 'Flower and song' was the ancient Mexican Aztecs' metaphor for poetry.
+Their brilliant poetic tradition has remained relatively unknown, despite the work of various scholars.
+This title presents the many facets of that extraordinary society before the Spanish Conquest.
+It gives us powerful echoes of the lyrical and philosophical songs.

 "synopsis" may belong to another edition of this title.